HongcheolKimmy/RepData_PeerAssessment1/PA1_template.md

 mergedData$averageSteps <- NULL
 ```

-To combind with the original 'dataset' change the order of columns and rows of 'mergedData', and put it back to the 'dataset'
+To combine with the original 'dataset' change the order of columns and rows of 'mergedData', and put it back to the 'dataset'

 ```r
 mergedData <- subset(mergedData, select=c(steps, date, interval))